ABOUT the 2023 FELLOWSHIPS

 · 8 hours of consultation time, support, and resources from Springboard for the Arts.

-· (NEW) Access to national/international Artist Residency programs developed between McKnight and the Alliance of Artist Communities.
+· Access to national/international Artist Residency programs developed between McKnight and the Artist Communities Alliance.

 We strongly encourage all interested applicants to review the full guidelines prior to submission.